Is your child struggling to adjust to separation?

 It can be a disturbing time for children who can’t do anything about a stressful situation they don’t want.

-Tips to help your kids with separation
+9 Tips to help your child adjust to separation

 1. Your first priority is your well-being

 It’s not easy facing single parenthood when you are stressed and emotionally vulnerable.
 Your self-care is all about modelling emotional intelligence.
-You are showing you have resilience, even when you have tears in our eyes.
+You are showing you have resilience, even when you have tears in your eyes.
 Lay off the alcohol, increase your exercise, get a massage, be informed with good legal advice and let go of negative friendships.
 Get counselling support if you need a safe space to explore your overwhelm.

 2. Remember to breathe

 To manage a moment of emotional overload, slow down your breath rate.
 Your heart rate will reduce, as will your thought rate and your stress levels.
 Settle into a regular, steady breath rate and get your pulse rate down well below 90 beats per minute.
-Use your smart watch or phone to measure your pulse.
+Use your smart phone to measure your pulse.
 Give yourself time to resettle and be still together with your child while you calm down.